 Dangers of driving a scooter in Playa Del Carmen

-There are some special consideration you need to think about before buying a scooter.
-There have been many lessons learned from other drivers before you, and some were taught the hard way, meaning by having accidents or incidents while driving.
+There are some special considerations you need to think about before buying a scooter.
+There have been many lessons learned from other drivers before you, and some were learned the hard way, meaning by having accidents or incidents while driving.
 Here is a list of things to look out for.

 - Other cars!
 Scooters and motorcycles are almost second class citizens on the road.
 Respect and giving right of way to scooters is not as much as if you were in a car, so extra defensive driving is necessary.
 Also, when a person is coming on a scooter it can be hard to tell how fast they are coming toward you because you are much less visible to a driver in a car.
 Cars will pull out in front of you especially at intersecting roads with stop signs.
 This is where many accidents happen.